ekcoh/gtest-memleak-detector/README.md

 A complete example of the basic setup can be found in [example/01_getting_started](example/01_getting_started).

+## Known Limitations
+- It would make sense to make memory leak suppression in case of failed assertions optional, but at the time being it is mandatory since GTest allocates memory during assertion failures.
+- Only ANSI filenames are currently supported.
+This means that proper UNICODE support is currently missing.
+- Leaks caused by alternative memory allocation functions, e.g. HeapAlloc in WINAPI, will not be reported since this is not supported by CRTDBG.

 ## CMake Options

 The following CMake options are supported: